RocketRace/heckorator/README.md

 And then stretch your pixel art muscles!

 `heckorator` parses the pixel data of decorators as a string of characters based on a font file which can be specified by the user.
-By default, it uses the [creep](https://github.com/romeovs/creep) font.
+By default, it uses the [Cozette](https://github.com/slavfox/Cozette) font.
 The font has to be monospace, and you must include the space used for ascenders & descenders in your decorator even if your text doesn't need it.

 Oh, and do keep in mind, `heckorator` requires you put a border around your decorators!
 And separate each row and column of text with a gap of 1 empty pixel!
 It just makes it cleaner and easier to read 😄

 ## Licensing acknowledgements etc etc you know the drill go have fun girlies

 See the `LICENSE` file.
 The `heckorator` library is licensed under MIT.
-The `creep` font is licensed under MIT.
+The Cozette font is licensed under MIT.
 Thanks to the qwdies in the QWD discord server for helping me look for nice fonts.